lightsofapollo/gaia-taskcluster/README.md

     - `TASKCLUSTER_ROUTING_KEY`: routing key to use when posting tasks and binding to task queues.

+    - `TASKCLUSTER_PROVISIONER_ID`: Default provisioner id if none is specified in the task.

+    - `TASKCLUSTER_WORKER_TYPE`: Default worker type if none is specified in the task.

     - `GITHUB_OAUTH_TOKEN` : github oauth token to use when making github api calls (currently optional)